 All of our graduate programs are interdepartmental and are centered on broad approaches to modern biological sciences.
+For an example of just one of the many centers and departments our students and faculty work within, check out this video about the Emory Vaccine Center.

 Applicants apply to and are accepted by a specific program that fits their broad interests.
 Students work with faculty from many different departments, which provides a truly interdisciplinary training experience.